Tax Compliance and Planning · · 24 min read

 Maintain Ongoing Tax Planning and Compliance

 1. Regularly Review Your Financials: It’s super helpful to keep an eye on your investments and how they’re performing.
 By checking in regularly, you might discover how to reduce capital gains tax through tax-loss harvesting or other strategies that could lower your tax bill.
 For example, small businesses that do regular financial reviews often find they’re in a better spot to tackle tax complexities and grab savings opportunities.
-Plus, knowing about underpayment penalties can save you from those pesky fees by making sure you’re on top of your tax obligations all year round.
+Plus, knowing about tax deadlines can save you from those pesky fees by making sure you’re on top of your tax obligations all year round.

 3. Document Everything: Keeping detailed records of all your transactions—like purchase prices, sale prices, and any improvements made to properties—is key.
 Accurate records help you figure out your profits and losses correctly.
-Plus, they’re essential for staying compliant with IRS requirements, which can help you dodge those underpayment penalties.
+Plus, they’re essential for staying compliant with IRS requirements, which can help you dodge those penalties.

-4. Plan for Future Sales: If you’re thinking about selling some assets, it’s a good idea to map out a tax strategy ahead of time.
-This proactive approach can really help you learn how to reduce capital gains tax liabilities and boost your overall profits.
-Remember, long-term capital gains tax rates are 0%, 15%, or 20% depending on your income bracket, so planning ahead is crucial—especially with the changes coming in 2025.
+4. Plan for Future Sales: If you’re thinking about selling some assets, it’s a good idea to plan ahead of time.
+This proactive approach can really help you learn how to minimize taxes and boost your overall profits.
+Remember, capital gains tax rates are 0%, 15%, or 20% depending on your income bracket, so planning ahead is crucial—especially with the changes coming in 2025.
 And don’t forget to consider how the reduction of COVID-19 tax benefits might impact your situation; adjusting your strategies accordingly can make a big difference.

 So, what do you think?
 Have you tried any of these strategies before?
 Let’s keep the conversation going!